 1. Class A Fires: Ordinary combustibles like paper, cloth, wood, rubber, and many plastics.

-2. Class B Fires: Flammable liquids like oil, and gasoline, charcoal lighter, kerosene.
+2. Class B Fires: Flammable liquids like oil, and gasoline, charcoal lighter, and kerosene.

 3. Class C Fires: Energized electrical equipment like wiring or motors.
 Once the electricity to those is turned off they become a Class A.